ohkami-rs/uibeam/README.md

     serde  = { version = "1", features = ["derive"] }
     ```

-2. Create an UIBeam-specific library crate (e.g. `lasers`) as a workspace member, and have all `Laser`s in that crate. (of cource, no problem if including all `Beam`s not only `Laser`s.
-Then the name of this crate should be `components` or something.)
+2. Create an UIBeam-specific library crate (e.g. `lasers`) as a workspace member,
+   and have all `Laser`s in that crate.

+   (of cource, no problem if including all `Beam`s not only `Laser`s.
+   then the name of this crate may be `components` or something?)

    Make sure to specify `crate-type = ["cdylib", "rlib"]`: